 In relation to service standard benchmarks for the distribution network, Western Power has had regard to the current level of SAIDI performance; the recent trend of deterioration in performance; and the competing demands on resources which are expected to be present over the forthcoming access arrangement period.
 Taking all of these matters into consideration, Western Power has adopted a target of achieving a 25% improvement in SAIDI (compared to actual performance for the year ended in June 2004) over the forthcoming access arrangement period.
-Following the Authority's Draft Decision, Western Power is also proposing corresponding network performance benchmarks in relation to SAIFI.
+Following the Authority's Draft Decision and Final Decision Western Power is also proposing: